git-moss/DrivenByMoss-Documentation/OXI/OXIOne.md

 * **Row 7**: Toggle mute
 * **Row 8**: Select the track.
 The selected track is blinking.
 The pads use the color of the track (as close as possible).
 If the track is a folder and it is already selected, the folder is opened/closed.

+**Note Mk2**: The clips represent always the first 4 scenes of a clip page.
+Switch to the Session Mode to access all 8.

 Clip combination buttons:

 * **Shift**: Keep the shift button pressed and select a track to stop the playing clip of the track.